mupq/pqm4/README.md

 # pqm4
 Post-quantum crypto library for the ARM Cortex-M4

+## Work in progress

+This is the v2 version of pqm4, which will abstract away a lot of things into the mupq parent project.
+Please make sure you have all the submodules when you work in this directory

 ## Introduction
 The **pqm4** library, benchmarking and testing framework started as a result of the [PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.